-Amortization Method

-Indefinite-lived Indefinite-lived

-Straight-line method over 15 years.
-The remaining terms of the underlying agreements range from 8 agreements.
+Intangible Asset Amortization Method Goodwill Indefinite-lived Tradename Indefinite-lived Capitalized licensing fees Straight-line method over 15 years.
+The remaining terms of the underlying agreements range from 8 to 13 years.
+Vendor contracts Straight-line method over the terms of the underlying contracts.
+The remaining terms of the underlying contracts range from 1 to 16 years.
+Net favorable leases Based on the pattern in which the economic benefits are realized over the terms of the lease agreements.
 The remaining terms of the lease agreements range from 1 to 30 years.
-Straight-line method over the terms of the underlying agreements.
+Other intangible assets Straight-line method over the terms of the underlying agreements.
 The remaining term of the underlying agreement is 12 years.